LimoWanKenobi/LimoResume/resume.md

 Summary
 ----------
+I am a Jr. Father, a Professional Software Developer, a Machine Learning aficionado, and a retired video games player.

-Professional Full Stack Software Developer with 8+ years of experience developing web and desktop applications using C# and JavaScript with a little of Ruby, F#, Python and C++ on the mix.
-Experienced working in multinational and distributed teams providing service for clients all around the globe.
+I have 7+ years of experience developing (mostly) web applications using C# and JavaScript, with a little of Ruby, F#, Python and C++ on the mix.
+I have been working always as a Full Stack Developer so I have the same years of experience on Front end as in Back-end.
+I am experienced working in multinational and distributed teams providing service for clients all around the globe.

+I love to solve problems and I like to participate in all kind of programming contests when I have time.

 Education
 ----------